Honeywell signs contract to supply avionics systems to Brazil's Embraer

-Diversified U.S. manufacture Honeywell International Inc (HON.N) said on Monday that it signed a $2.8 billion lifetime contract to provide Brazil's Embraer SA (EMBR3.SA) with avionics for the second generation of its E-Jets.
+Feb 4 Diversified U.S. manufacture Honeywell International Inc said on Monday that it signed a $2.8 billion lifetime contract to provide Brazil's Embraer SA with avionics for the second generation of its E-Jets.

 Honeywell will sell its Primus Epic system, which integrates a plane's avionic systems, to the Brazilian aircraft producer.
 Avionics include navigation, communications and display systems.